peterlaxalt/row-dtla-full-site/README.md

 # Hosting
 Hosting is on an EC2 instance.
 The server uses PM2 (node production process manager) and NGINX to host this Next.JS site.

-After pushing cod you need to run the following commands on the server:
+After pushing code you need to run the following commands on the server:

 - `git pull`
 - `npm run build`